Greatest Hits Radio Birmingham & The West Midlands: Greatest Hits Radio

 On 7 January 2019, Free 80s was replaced by Absolute Classic Rock on 990, 1017 and 1152 kHz and on DAB in Birmingham, Wolverhampton and Shropshire.
 The AM transmitters were later closed, 990 and 1017 kHz on 30 April 2020, and 1152 kHz on 30 June 2020.

 Free 80s rebranded as Greatest Hits Radio West Midlands, replacing Absolute Radio on 105.2 FM.
 In Coventry and Warwickshire the station broadcast on 1359 kHz (although this later closed on 30 June 2020), and continues on DAB only in Herefordshire and Worcestershire, forming part of Greatest Hits Radio network.

 On 23 November 2021, Bauer announced it would move GHR West Midlands from its Brindleyplace studios in the city centre to a smaller facility at 54 Hagley Road in Edgbaston at the end of 2021.

 Programming

-Greatest Hits Radio West Midlands produces a mix of local and networked programming from Bauer’s Birmingham studios.
+Greatest Hits Radio Birmingham & The West Midlands produces a mix of local and networked programming from Bauer's Birmingham studios.

 On weekdays, the station opts out of networked programming for a regional three-hour afternoon show from 1-4pm.
 Late night shows with Alex Lester and weekend breakfast shows are networked from the Birmingham studios to the Greatest Hits Radio network.

-The rest of Greatest Hits Radio's output originates from the network's Manchester and Liverpool studios, the studios of Clyde 2 in Glasgow and Bauer's Golden Square headquarters in Soho.
+The rest of Greatest Hits Radio's output originates from the network's Manchester and Liverpool studios, the studios of Greatest Hits Radio Glasgow & The West in Glasgow and Bauer's Golden Square headquarters in Soho.

 News

-Bauer’s Birmingham newsroom broadcasts local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
+Bauer's Birmingham newsroom broadcasts local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm at weekends.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.
 National bulletins from Sky News Radio are carried at other times.